 11. The AIOTF validates the results, using local stored device information or device profile data retrieved from the ADM.
 The AIOTF may aggregate the results.

 12. The AIOTF reports the progress of the AIoT inventory request to the NEF by sending the AIoT_Notify message including a list of AIoT Device ID(s).
+If multiple AIOTFs are involved in the procedure, the NEF may receive the AIoT_Notify from multiple AIOTFs.

 Editor's note: Whether only one, or more than one report is generated by the AIOTF to send to the AF needs clarification.

-13. The NEF informs the AF of the outcome of the AIoT_Inventory request by sending the AIoT_Notify message including the AIoT Device ID(s).
+13. The NEF informs the AF of the outcome of the AIoT_Inventory request by sending the AIoT_Notify message (s) including the AIoT Device ID(s).